Welcome to Signs of the Seasons: A New England Phenology Program

 Coastal Trainings for Rockweed (Ascophyllum nodosum) monitoring: Stay tuned for additional training dates and locations TBA Spring 2017.

 - Fill out a Volunteer Interest Form to be emailed when Coastal Trainings are scheduled!

 - Visit our Resources for Coastal Observers page to learn more about Rockweed and monitoring.

 Latest Phenology News

-Stay current on regional phenology news with the Signs of the Seasons Phenology News or our News RSS feed!
+Stay current on regional phenology news with the Signs of the Seasons Phenology News!
 Updated regularly with phenology research, species information, and interviews with researchers.